AllianceSoftware/alliance-platform-py/.changeset/early-dingos-develop.md

 PostgreSQL identifier truncation from collapsing worker clones onto the primary test database.
 Generated launchers now retain uvx's isolated cache in a sandbox-writable, worktree-shared temporary location, avoiding repeated dependency downloads and builds after the first successful bootstrap.
+Python-backed verification commands automatically use a provisioned project virtualenv when the caller has not explicitly activated one, allowing project wrappers to invoke installed tools without requiring developers or agents to source ``activate`` first.